jamal-sadique/calendar-application/readme.md

 **Creating an Event**

 1. Select one of the days to create an event.
 2. Event menu will appear.
-Enter the "Event Title" select finish.
+Enter the "Event Title" and select finish.
 3. Remember to refresh the page, and navigate to see the new event.